TreeHacks/hackpack-chrome-ext/README.md

 Next, we have to tell Chrome to treat our starter code (`hackpack-chrome-ext-master/`) as a Chrome extension.
 To do this,

+### Background Knowledge

+For this project, you will need some knowledge of Javascript.

 ### Learn Javascript